National Bioengineered Food Disclosure Standard

 In addition, companies can label products as “non-GMO” or not “made with genetic engineering”.
 The most prevalent voluntary label that firms use to communicate that their products are non-GE is the “Non-GMO Project Verified” label.
 Non-GMO Project Verified products must meet a threshold of no more than about 0.9 percent GE content, by weight, which is similar to the EU’s threshold for mandatory labeling of processed foods made with GE ingredients.
 To verify that non-GE ingredients are used, traceability and segregation of inputs are also required.
 Inputs and crops for which GE varieties are available—including alfalfa, canola, corn (except popcorn), cotton, papaya, soy, sugar beets, apples, potatoes, squash, animal-derived ingredients, and a host of production and processing inputs—are on Non-GMO Project’s “risk list.”
 For products where at-risk ingredients make up at least 5 percent of the product’s dry finished weight, Non-GMO Project verification requires testing of either ingredients or the finished product.

-By John Bovay, Assistant Professor, Department of Agricultural and Resource Economics
+By John Bovay, Former Assistant Professor, Department of Agricultural and Resource Economics